greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_SERVER.html.md

 Creating a server requires the `USAGE` privilege on the foreign-data wrapper specified.

 ## <a id="section4"></a>Parameters

+IF NOT EXISTS

+:   Do not throw an error if a server with the same name already exists.
+Greenplum Database issues a notice in this case.
+Note that there is no guarantee that the existing server is anything like the one that would have been created.

 server\_name
 :   The name of the foreign server to create.
 The server name must be unique within the database.